 What is the average lifespan in a stationary population viewed at a single moment in time?
 Even though periods and cohorts are identical in a stationary population, we show that the answer is not life expectancy, but a length-biased version of life expectancy.
 That is, the distribution of lifespans of the people alive at a single moment is a self-weighted distribution of cohort lifespans, such that longer lifespans have proportionally greater representation.
+One implication is that, if death rates are unchanging, the average lifespan of the current population always exceeds period life expectancy.
 This result connects stationary population lifespan measures to a well-developed body of statistical results; provides new intuition for established demographic results; generates new insights into the relationship between periods, cohorts, and prevalent cohorts; and offers a framework for thinking about mortality selection more broadly than the concept of demographic frailty.